 According to VI.
-A. I. of the Constitution requires that Faculty have a formal procedure to present its judgment in the form of a recommendation or vote before the University sets policies concerning:
+A. I. of the Constitution requires that Faculty have the ability to recommend policies concerning:

 - The admission and academic placement of students - Student conduct and discipline - Student participation in group extracurricular activities - The administration of the library and other educational support facilities - The conduct, welfare, privileges, tenure, appointment, retention, and promotion of the faculty